2022 Japan Golf Tour: Schedule

 The following table lists official events during the 2022 season.

 Unofficial events

 The following events were sanctioned by the Japan Golf Tour, but did not carry official money, nor were wins official.

 Money list

 The money list was based on prize money won during the season, calculated in Japanese yen.
-The top three players on the tour (not otherwise exempt) earned status to play on the 2023 European Tour.
+The top three players on the money list earned status to play on the 2023 European Tour (DP World Tour).

+Awards

+Japan Challenge Tour

+The 2022 Japan Challenge Tour, titled as the 2022 Abema Tour for sponsorship reasons, was the 37th season of the Japan Challenge Tour, the official development tour to the Japan Golf Tour.

+Schedule

+The following table lists official events during the 2022 season.

+Money list

+The money list was based on prize money won during the season, calculated in Japanese yen.
+The top 20 players on the money list earned status to play on the 2023 Japan Golf Tour.